How to Get to Tibet from Shanghai?

 Hoh Xil

 The train will then move into Hoh Xil, the third-largest area in the world that is unpopulated.
 It is the largest unpopulated area in China likewise.
-This area consists of gorges, stone forests, rivers, saline.
+This area consists of gorges, stone forests, rivers, and saline.
 This area may be unpopulated, but animals thrive here.
 If you're lucky enough, you'll get to see sprinting Tibetan antelopes and yaks.
-A 12-mile long section of the railroad is intentionally elevated to allow animals to move and migrate under.
+A 12-mile-long section of the railroad is intentionally elevated to allow animals to move and migrate under.
 The train will pass along Chamuer and Tuotuo Rivers—a section that would afford you awesome views.
 From beyond, the rail line appears like a heavenly road that leads to the sky.

 Tanggula Mountains